 ← maps

-A map of every building OpenStreetMap knows as a cathedral — thousands of them, on every inhabited continent.
-A cathedral is the church that holds a bishop’s cathedra, his throne; it’s a rank, not a size or a style, which is why the set runs from the great Gothic piles of Europe to tin-roofed seats of new dioceses across Africa, Asia and the Pacific.
-The dots are coloured by denomination, so the map doubles as a picture of how the Christian churches divide up the globe.
+A map of every building OpenStreetMap knows as a cathedral in the United Kingdom.
+A cathedral is the church that holds a bishop’s cathedra, his throne; it’s a rank, not a size or a style, which is why the set runs from the great medieval piles (Canterbury, Durham, York, Salisbury) to modest parish-church cathedrals of Victorian dioceses and the immigrant churches’ cathedrals in London.
+The dots are coloured by denomination, so the map doubles as a picture of how the Christian churches divide up the country.

 The points load live from OpenStreetMap, so it’s the full set OSM has, not a hand-picked list.
 Use the toggles to show or hide a denomination; tap a dot for the name, the denomination, and links to its Wikipedia article and to open it in your phone’s maps app or Google Maps.
 Tap the button on the map to drop a pin on your current location and find the cathedrals near you.